paris-saclay-cds/ramp-board/doc/contribute.rst

     ~ $ psql -l

-This command will list all your databases along with their owners.
+This command will list all of your databases along with their owners.

 ``db_cluster_name`` is the name of your Postgres database cluster (if you used commands as above your ``Postgres database cluster`` name is postgres_dbs).